When you invest, you want to receive the best gains with the smallest amount of risk – which becomes possible with spread betting.

-Spread betting lets you invest small sums of money, in return for potentially dramatic profits.
-These gains are free of commissions, taxes, and stamp duty.
-As with CFD trading, like a trap-door this can swing in either direction.
+Spread betting lets you invest small sums of money in return for potentially dramatic profits.
+Any gains are free of commissions, taxes, and stamp duty.
+As with CFD trading, spread betting is like a trap door that can swing in either direction.

 Table of Contents:

 Our Top Pick of Spread Betting Brokers (UK) 🎰

 Considering spread betting?
 Before flipping the coin, when crunching your Trading Data, take time to learn your strategy and use good financial insight.

 - ♠️ Spread betting involves short-term trading of derivatives and lets you speculate in favour of or against the market (going long or short).

 - ♦️ You can leverage your position so only a fraction of the full trade value is needed to begin.